Tilsit Cheese: From Prussia to Switzerland (aka Tilsiter)

 Traditional Tilsit

-This version is often described as more complex and robust in flavor.
+This version is often described as more complex and robust in flavour.
 It can range from semi-soft to semi-hard and often has a distinctive aroma.
 Traditional Tilsit is made with unpasteurized cow’s milk.
-And tends to have a pungent, tangy taste due to the development of surface bacteria and molds during the aging process.
+And tends to have a pungent, tangy taste due to the development of surface bacteria and molds during the ageing process.
 It’s typically produced in smaller batches by artisanal cheesemakers.

 Tilsiter

-The industrialized version, which is more common today, is produced in larger quantities and has a milder flavor.
-Tilsiter is made from pasteurized cow’s milk, and the aging process is more controlled.
+The industrialized version, which is more common today, is produced in larger quantities and has a milder flavour.
+Tilsiter is made from pasteurized cow’s milk, and the ageing process is more controlled.
 As a result, the cheese is smoother and more approachable for a broader audience.
 This version is often mass-produced in places like Germany, Switzerland, and Poland.

-Both versions of the cheese come in a variety of flavors, ranging from mild and creamy to sharp and aromatic.
+Both versions of the cheese come in a variety of flavours, ranging from mild and creamy to sharp and aromatic.

 How is Tilsit made?